 Do you sometimes fall off the OmniFocus bandwagon?
-Learn practical ways to get back on track and avoid pitfalls in the future.
+Learn practical ways to get back on track, and avoid pitfalls in the future.

 Drawing upon insights presented in one of our most popular articles, Common OmniFocus Pitfalls and How to Avoid Them, this session takes you through the most common OmniFocus missteps.
-As you watch the session, you’ll be invited to take a critical look at your system.
+As you watch the session, you’ll be invited to take a critical look at your own system.
 And, if you’ve fallen into any (or all) of these pitfalls, fear not.
-You’ll receive practical guidance to help you get back on the bandwagon.
+You’ll receive guidance to help you get back on the bandwagon.

 This session takes you on a guided review of your OmniFocus setup.
 You’ll identify problem areas and take steps to transform your OmniFocus setup so that you have a system that helps you navigate life and work with grace and ease.
 We’ll focus on the following areas: